 In case of emergency, or for immediate police response, always call 9-1-1.

 Emergency call takers can handle calls in multiple languages and can accommodate members of the deaf and hard-of-hearing community.
-Once police are on the scene, you may request that an on-duty affiliate or Liaison Officer be contacted.
-For other police service, such as to request that an affiliate or Liaison Officer attend a meeting or to discuss other non-emergency issues, please contact the appropriate Liaison Office below.
+Once police are on the scene, you may request an on-duty affiliate or Liaison Officer be contacted.
+For other police services, such as to request an affiliate or Liaison Officer attend a meeting or to discuss other non-emergency issues, please contact the appropriate Liaison Office below.

 Contacting a Specialized Unit for Normal Police Business

 The Special Liaison Branch has a centralized location at DuPont Circle, 1369A Connecticut Avenue, NW.
 The main number is (202) 727-5427.
 Please note that these offices are not staffed 24-hours a day, but all calls will be returned within one business day.